davidjericho/smoothieonsbase/README.md

 ## Steppers used

-All my steppers are 17HM19-2004S Nema 17 steppers.
+My X, Y and Z steppers are 17HM19-2004S Nema 17 steppers.
 These are 0.9 degree, 46Ncm torque, 2A at 2.8V, 42x42x48mm with 4 wires.
 I purchased mine from www.omc-stepperonline.com.
 They come with hard wired cables into the stepper motors, the wiring pairs being Black/Green, and Red/Blue.

+My extruder steppers are generic 1.8 degree steppers with 34Ncm of torque.

 ## Stepper order